 How does a VA loan work?
 And how is it different from a conventional mortgage?
 At its base level, a VA loan allows veterans and their families to purchase a home at a lower interest rate without a down payment.
 But there’s much more to it.
 Below are the ins and outs of this specialized loan.

-“The VA loan is one of the more complex loans with a lot of great benefits,” said Mike Lavender, SELCO Mortgage Manager.
+“The VA loan is one of the more complex loans with a lot of great benefits,” said Mike Lavender, Director of SELCO Mortgage.
 “This is a great product for veterans.”

 A VA loan has several advantages over a conventional mortgage: